Got Milk... Alternatives? Let's Talk Pros & Cons To The Milk Varieties On Our Shelves

 Fairly new to the non-dairy aisle, this light beige drink is winning over converts at a rapid clip, mostly due to its thicker, creamier texture.

-If you’re a child of the ’60s you might be connecting the dots and wondering if hemp has some of the same psychoactive compounds as marijuana.
+You might be wondering if hemp has some of the same psychoactive compounds as marijuana.
 Not to worry.
 Hemp seeds contain zilch in the way of THC so they won’t deliver that well-known “high.”

 The nutrition claim to fame for these light-colored seeds is that they’re a rich source of plant-based omega 3 fats, the kind of fats that are healthy for the heart.
 Of the 5-6 grams of fat in a cup of hemp milk, only half a gram is saturated fat.
 Alas, protein levels are low, just two grams per cup.